-Provides a bridge for healthcare professionals and students to understand historical, philosophical, and theoretical concepts used in healthcare, professional practice, human needs and nursing process.
+Introduces nursing history, theory, and key concepts related to healthcare and professional integrity and leadership.
 Prerequisite: all nursing prerequisite and general education courses.
 Admission into the nursing program or by permission.
 (S,SS)

 NSG 232 Fundamentals of Nursing Care 3(3-0)